An Empirical Study of Realized GNN Expressiveness: BREC: A New Dataset for Expressiveness

 \section{BREC: A New Dataset for Expressiveness}

-In this section, we propose a new expressiveness dataset called BREC, which consists of four major categories of graphs: Basic, Regular, Extension, and CFI.
-Basic graphs consist of relatively simple 1-WL-indistinguishable graphs.
-Regular graphs include a variety of subcategorized regular graphs, such as simple regular graphs and strongly regular graphs, which can guide related research.
-Extension graphs mainly contain special graphs found when comparing four kinds of GNN extensions~\citep{papp2022theoretical}, which can better characterize the gap between 1-WL and 3-WL.
-CFI graphs mainly include graphs generated by the CFI methods~\citep{63543}, which have greater difficulty and larger graph sizes.
-With the combination of the above four classes of graphs, our BREC dataset addresses previous datasets' limitations in difficulty, granularity, and scale.
-We show samples from the four categories in Fig~\ref{fig:BREC}.
+We propose a new expressiveness dataset, BREC, to address the limitations regarding difficulty, granularity, and scale.
+It consists of four major categories of graphs: Basic, Regular, Extension, and CFI.
+Basic graphs include relatively simple 1-WL-indistinguishable graphs.
+Regular graphs include four types of subcategorized regular graphs.
+Extension graphs include special graphs that arise when comparing four kinds of GNN extensions~\citep{papp2022theoretical}.
+CFI graphs include graphs generated by CFI methods\footnote{CFI is short for Cai-Furer-Immerman algorithm, which can generate counterexample graphs for any k-WL.}~\citep{63543} with high difficulty.
+Some samples are shown in Fig~\ref{fig:BREC}.